Volunteering and Internships

 Take part in education with a dramatic touch!
 These enthusiastic volunteer naturalists visit pre-school through 2nd grade classrooms and birthday parties dressed as wild creatures from nearby meadows, ponds, and forests.
 Each costumed Kinder Critter does a short educational presentation, tells stories, and leads a game or craft.
 If you have a dramatic flare or a desire to know what it is like to be a frog, turtle, bat, or butterfly (or a variety of other critters!), then this is the opportunity for you.
 Non-costumed volunteers are also needed to assist with Kinder Critter programs.

 Share the wonders of nature with children at their schools.
 Help staff bring natural fun to school through nature games, science exploration, craft activities, and storytelling for small groups of elementary students.
 Classroom naturalist program volunteers commit to helping for a one-two hours once or twice a week for varying periods of time.
 Contact us for locations and current volunteer staffing needs.

-Nature Quests (No Training Required)
+Nature Quests and Green Start Play Days (No Training Required)

 No School Days (Training Provided)

 Spend a day in the park with kids!
-Volunteers help staff with crafts, science projects, hikes, and more.
+Volunteers help staff with science projects, crafts, hikes, and more.
 No School Day programs take place on 4J school district no school days.
 We meet at our Yurt in Alton Baker Park but spend most of our time outdoors.
 See our Calendar for upcoming No School Day programs.